TelecomParistoc/Simulation-view/README.md

 ## Instalation

-Use the package manager apt to install libgl1-mesa-dev and freeglut3-dev.
+On Debian or Ubuntu, use the package manager apt to install libgl1-mesa-dev and freeglut3-dev.
 ```bash
 sudo apt install libgl1-mesa-dev freeglut3-dev
 ```